nikosvil/3DEMFDFD/README.md

 2. repo
 3. temp

 The first directory contains the Fortran files and the Makefile as well as the subdirectory Results where the approximation of each E component exist.
-The second directory contains key files that compute the primary electric field intensity in Matlab.
+The second directory contains the file that computes the primary electric field intensity in Matlab.
 The last directory is being used as a temporary files folder.

 **Instructions**